 To get their opponent to submit, catch wrestlers use different techniques, some more brutal than others.
 Here are some of them:

 Catch wrestling has a ton of great takedowns.
-In fact, most wrestling takedowns from other styles and MMA originated from catch wrestling.
+Most wrestling takedowns from other styles and MMA originated from catch wrestling.

 This would include double-leg takedowns, single-leg takedowns, body locks, and just about everything else.